 I have many favorite social-emotional books, but it has been hard to find books for the specific goal of teaching self-regulation.
 I have linked my favorite books to my Amazon store here.
 My favorites are Winston Wiggles, I have ANTS in my PANTS, Personal Space Camp, Be Where Your Feet Are, and Listening to my Body.
 There are also great resources for mindfulness and deep breathing strategies.
 For this, I love I am Peace, Breathe like a Bear, My Magic Breath, and B is for Breathe.

-Our students need, now more than ever, strategies for self-regulation.
+Our students need, now more than ever, self-regulation strategies.
 They need to be explicitly taught them and given time to practice them, before they are really needed.
 We should teach them many different strategies and show them different books and tools, so that everyone can find a strategy or two that really helps them.

 This post contains amazon affiliate links for your shopping convenience.
 I earn a small (very small) commission each time someone makes a purchase through one of my links.